layeredy/impact.layeredy.com/README.md

 Feel free to use this site as a template or to suggest improvements.

+> [!NOTE]
+> While the logos on this site are used under [fair use law](https://www.copyright.gov/fair-use/), if you hold the copyright to any image featured here, feel free to email us at [contact@layeredy.com](mailto:contact@layeredy.com), and we will promptly remove it.

 > [!WARNING]
 > Report security vulnerabilities to us in accordance with our [security policy](https://layeredy.com/security-policy/).
 Your cooperation is crucial in maintaining the safety and reliability of our projects.